chaoting-sun/cvae-for-molecular-design/README.md

 # property and scaffold conditioned sampling
 python ./sample.py -use_scaffold -property_list logP tPSA QED -model_type PScaVae
 ```
+Note: If you have a GPU, you can add the -use_gpu flag to the above commands to utilize it.

-(5) Results will be save in ./Gen
+(5) The results will be saved in the "./Gen" directory:
-- *_smiles.csv: contains all of the generated SMILES
+- *_smiles.csv: contains all of the generated SMILES.
-- *_prop.csv: contain all valid SMILES and their properties (logP, tPSA, QED)
+- *_prop.csv: contains all valid SMILES and their properties (logP, tPSA, QED).
-- *_metrc.csv: some metrics which evaluate the generated SMILES
+- *_metrc.csv: contains some metrics that evaluate the generated SMILES.

 ## Reference
 - model structure - modified from [Hyunseung-Kim/molGCT](https://github.com/Hyunseung-Kim/molGCT)